SeanixReal/Eco-Matic/README.md

 ## XI.
 Author Notes

 This is a midterm project demonstrating core C# and OOP principles through a practical, interactive console application.
 The code emphasizes proper data handling, and user-friendly design while maintaining a focus on sustainability and social responsibility.

+For presentations, I usually run `dotnet run --project eco-matic/eco-matic.csproj`, showcase a recycled deposit plus a couple of duplicate purchases, then print the receipt to highlight the grouped lines, total spend, recycle credits, and change return summary.

 ## XII.
 Class Diagram